davidscheutz/Unison/README.md

 First things first: This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.

-Whether you're looking to prototype your UI first, test drive it, or do a technical planning with your team before starting development, Unison is designed with modern practices in mind.

-This framework provides guidelines and enforces strict rules for updating the state of your application, promoting reliable, bug-free code and making it easy to reason about the system's behavior.
+Unison is a versatile library designed for building applications with consistency and simplicity, harnessing the power of both Functional Programming (FP) and Object-Oriented Programming (OOP).

+By incorporating key principles from these paradigms, Unison offers:

+- **Predictability**: Pure functions and immutability for consistent, reliable behavior.
+- **Testability**: Easily perform unit testing and debugging with isolated functions.
+- **Concurrency**: Safeguard against data races in concurrent environments using immutable data structures.
+- **Encapsulation**: Enhance code organization and maintainability by grouping data and related methods.
+- **Inheritance**: Promote modularity and code reuse through class hierarchies.
+- **Polymorphism**: Increase flexibility and extensibility with a unified interface for various data types.

+These principles facilitate the development of robust, reliable, and bug-free Swift applications.
+Unison is designed to be compatible with all Apple platforms (iOS, macOS, tvOS, and watchOS).

+Unison currently offers convenient syntax for seamless integration with SwiftUI, and plans are underway to provide similar support for UIKit.

 ### Overview

-The Unison framework is based on the Model-View-Update (MVU) pattern.
-MVU promotes a unidirectional flow of data, where the state of the system is represented by a model, and user interactions or external events trigger updates to the model, which in turn trigger updates to the view.
+The Unison framework is based on the Model-Update-Effect (MUE) pattern.
+MUE emphasizes unidirectional data flow and the separation of state, business logic, and side effects, fostering maintainable and testable applications.

 <img src="https://github.com/davidscheutz/Unison/blob/master/Unison.png" alt="Unison" width="300" height="390">

 ### Benefits of using Unison

-- **Simplicity**: Unison provides a simple, concise API for defining reactive systems.
-The framework is designed to be easy to use and understand, even for developers who are new to reactive programming.
-- **Separation of Concerns**: Unison provides guidelines that help you build a cohesive system with clear responsibilities, making it easy to scale your project and team.
-- **Testabilty**: Unison separates the pure and impure code, making it easy to write unit tests for each component of the system.
-- **Thread-safe**: Unison is designed to work well in a concurrent environment, where multiple threads or processes may be updating the app state simultaneously.
-The framework provides built-in mechanisms for handling concurrency and preventing race conditions.
-- **Preview-abilty**: Unlock the power of SwiftUI's previews and render all the different states of your screen.
+Unison is tailored to suit modern development practices, whether you're prototyping your UI, test-driving your app, or engaging in technical planning with your team.

+Unison's straightforward API for defining reactive systems streamlines collaboration and planning, enabling efficient teamwork.

+Seamlessly integrated with SwiftUI's previews, Unison allows you to visualize various states of your screen effortlessly.

-- **Performance**: Unison is designed to be efficient and performant, to ensure that even large, complex systems are fast and responsive.
+Ultimately, Unison is designed for efficiency and high performance, ensuring that even large, complex systems remain fast and responsive throughout the development process.

 ## Installation